Almost spanning subgraphs of random graphs after adversarial edge removal: Stars in random graphs

 \end{lemma} \begin{proof} Given $\Delta$ and $\nu$ let $c$ be such that $7c^\Delta\nu^2\ge 3\Delta$.
 From Chernoff's inequality (see~\cite[Chapter~2]{purpleBook}) we know that $\Prob[Y\ge7\Exp Y]\le\exp(-7\Exp Y)$ for a binomially distributed random variable $Y$.
 We conclude that for fixed~$X$ and~$\hyper{F}$

 by the choice of~$c$.
 Thus the probability that there are sets~$X$ and~$\hyper{F}$ violating the assertion of the lemma is at most

 which tends to $0$ as~$n$ tends to infinity. \end{proof}

-We will also need a variant of this lemma for smaller sets~$X$ and families~$\hyper{F}$ which is provided in the next lemma.
-As a trade-off the bound on the number of stars provided by this lemma will be somewhat worse.
-This lemma almost appears in this form in~\cite{KohRoeSchSze}.
-The only (slight) modification that we need here is that $X$ is allowed to be bigger than $\hyper{F}$.
+We will also need a variant of Lemma~\ref{lem:stars-big} for smaller sets~$X$ and families~$\hyper{F}$.
+As a trade-off, the bound on the number of stars provided by the next lemma will be somewhat worse.
+Lemma~\ref{lem:stars-small} appears almost in this form in~\cite{KohRoeSchSze}.
+The only (slight) modification that we need here is that~$X$ is allowed to be bigger than $\hyper{F}$.
 However, the same proof as presented in~\cite{KohRoeSchSze} still works for this modified version.
-We delay it to Section~\ref{sec:aux:stars-small}.
+For the details see \inappendix{Section~\ref{sec:aux:stars-small}}{the appendix of~\cite{BoeKohTar_sparsebip_arxiv}}.

 \begin{lemma}[star lemma for small sets] For all positive integers $\Delta$ and positive reals $\xi$ there are positive constants $\nu$ and $c$ such that if $p\ge c(\log n/n)^{1/\Delta}$, then the following holds \aas\ for $\Gamma=\Gnp$ on vertex set $V$.
 Let $X$ be any subset of $V$ and $\hyper{F}$ be any family of pairwise disjoint $\Delta$-sets in $V\setminus X$.
 If $|X|\le\nu np^\Delta|\hyper{F}|$ and $|X|,|\hyper{F}|\le\xi n$, then